Untying the Knot

-Untying the Knot is an American reality television series that premiered June 4, 2014, and airs on Bravo.
+Untying the Knot is an American reality television series that premiered June 4, 2014, and aired on Bravo.
 The series follows the life of Vikki Ziegler, a divorce mediator.
 Ziegler mediates, advises and divides divorcing couples' assets out of court.
 Mark and Michael Millea work with Ziegler in appraising items, they are featured regularly in the series.

 In November 2014, the show was renewed for a second season.
 The second season was expanded to an hour-long format.
 The second season premiered on November 8, 2015.